(Primary Lymphedema; Secondary Lymphedema)

 Surgery may be needed for severe lymphedema.
-The goal of surgery is to remove extra tissue from the arm or leg to unblock the lymphatic system and help reduce swelling.
+The goal of surgery is to unblock the lymphatic system and help reduce swelling.

 Doctors or physical therapists will work with you if you are at risk for developing lymphedema because of medical treatments or conditions.
 Certain lifestyle changes and monitoring may prevent the development of lymphedema.
 If you had lymph nodes in your armpit removed during cancer surgery, a strength and physical activity program in recovery may help prevent lymphedema.

 National Cancer Institute

 Lymphedema.
 Society for Vascular Surgery website.
 Available at: https://vascular.org/patient-resources/vascular-conditions/lymphedema.
 Updated December 2011.
 Accessed March 26, 2018.